 SLA has sought out two NH DES 319 runoff grants.
 The first, obtained in 2019, addressed issues at larger properties e.g., Camp Spofford, the Spofford Yacht Club, B&K Club, Family Rec Beach, and several private residences.
 The total project is valued at $133,333 of which the grant provides $80,000 (60%) in financial support, i.e., for consultants and remediation materials.
 The remaining 40% ($53,333) comprises volunteer time or expenses related to 'improving the water quality of Spofford Lake.’

 The SLA has been approved for second grant ($188,775) which will focus on runoff from Route 9 to the intersection of South Shore Rd and Route 9A.
 Several other private properties will be included.
 Like the first grant, this grant provides $113,265 (60%), i.e., for consultants and remediation materials and 40% ($75,510) comprises volunteer time /supplies.
-Planning is underway.
-Work is expected to be completed by December 2024.
+Much of the work was completed in the Spring of 2024.

 How were candidate properties chosen?